Pinaka multi-barrel rocket launcher: Guided Pinaka

+The first batch of Guided Pinaka rockets were flagged off by the Indian Defence Minister, Rajnath Singh, for export to the Armenian Ground Forces from the Rocket Assembly area, Pinaka Rocket manufacturing facility, Nagpur facility of Solar Defence & Aerospace Limited (SDAL) on 18 January 2026.
+The Medium Caliber Ammunition Manufacturing Facility was also inaugurated the same day.
+The fully-automated facility will supply 30 mm ammunition for the Indian Army and Navy.
+The tender to acquire the variant for the Indian Army was being finalised.

 Further development

 Mark 2

 Pinaka rockets being fired in salvo mode on 20 December 2019.

-Pinaka Mk II is being developed by Armament Research and Development Establishment (ARDE), Pune; Research Centre Imarat (RCI), Hyderabad; and Defence Research and Development Laboratory (DRDL), Hyderabad.
-Another variant of Mark II called Guided Pinaka is equipped with a navigation, guidance, control kit and has considerably enhanced the range and accuracy of the missile.
-The range of the missile is estimated to be between 60 km-75 km at all ranges.
+Pinaka Mk II was being developed by Armament Research and Development Establishment (ARDE), Pune; Research Centre Imarat (RCI), Hyderabad; and Defence Research and Development Laboratory (DRDL), Hyderabad.
+This is the second generation variant of Pinaka MBRL.